Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Begin Bid Optimization

-Target metric by day 60: ACoS trending toward break-even, even if not yet there.
-Organic ranking beginning to appear for your top 5 keywords.
+Target metric by day 60: ACOS trending toward break-even, even if not yet there.
+Organic ranking beginning to appear for your top 5 genre and author-comp keywords.

 Days 61–90: Scale What Works